-WTA received funds totaling \$839,040 through the State of Washington's Department of Transportation for various capital and operations projects.
+WTA received operating grant funds totaling \$844,870 through the State of Washington's Department of Transportation for operating assistance in 2014.
+In 2013, this amount totaled \$839,040.
 These projects include the "County Connector" project linking Whatcom County to Skagit Transit and Island County Transit, and operating assistance for paratransit operations.
 WTA also received a Public Transportation Grant providing operating assistance to the State's public transit agencies.

-Additionally, WTA received a Risk Management Grant award for \$2,500 from the Washington State Transit Insurance Pool for enhancement of the WTA Emergency Operations Center as well as a conservation grant for lighting from Puget Sound Energy for \$5,168.
+Additionally, WTA received a Risk Management Grant award for \$2,500 from the Washington State Transit Insurance Pool in both 2014 and 2013.
+These funds were allocated to the enhancement of WTA's Emergency Operations Program.